-Take a look at what Portland and neighboring communities have to offer on Mother’s Day weekend.
+Take a look at what Portland and neighboring communities have to offer during Mother’s Day weekend, from May 9-11, 2025.
 These are all great opportunities to make memories and celebrate your mom.

 Free and Cheap Mother’s Day Events in and around Portland